haroldks/pytrees/README.md

-## Performance-oriented Less Greedy Decision Trees
+## Optimal and SubOptimal Decision Trees

 **Disclaimer: This is a work In Progress**

-Implementation of Less Greedy Decision Tree using rust and a python wrapper.
+Implementation of Less Greedy Decision Trees algorithms + DL8.5  and its extensions using rust and a python wrapper.

-An LGDTPredictor class is built around the Rust implementation and is compatible with Scikit-learn
+A documentation will follow soon.

 ### Running the code:
 - Install [Rust](https://www.rust-lang.org/tools/install) and ensure that cargo is available in the **PATH**